ldutoit/QC_Zoo_Workshop/remove_adapters.md

 done
 ```

 The loop repeat the code between do and done assigning the variable `$fruit` to each element one by one.
-The first time it runs `$fruit` is `banana`, the second time it is `lemon`, the third time it is `orange`.
+The first time it runs, `$fruit` is `banana`, the second time it is `lemon`, the third time it is `orange`.

 the name of the variable is up to you.
-You could `animal` or `jdsnkfn` car if you wanted to.
+You could use `animal` or `jdsnkfn` car if you want to.

 ```
 for  animal in banana lemon orange